francosbenitez/francosbenitez.com/contents/projects/mepc-website.md

 ### What I Learnt
 I learnt a lot about HTML, CSS, and the basics of JavaScript.

 Currently, we are creating a better version of this project using TypeScript, Next, and Tailwind.
-It will be ready soon!
+It's going to be ready soon!